jdhao/nvim-config/README.md

 using [neovim-qt](https://github.com/equalsraf/neovim-qt)) on Windows.

 My configurations are heavily documented to make it as clear as possible.
-While you can download the whole configuraiton and replace yours, it is not recommened to do so.
+While you can download the whole configuration and replace yours, it is not recommended to do so.
 Good configurations are personal.
 Everyone should have his/her own unique configurations.
 You are encouraged to copy from this configuration the part you feel useful and add it to your own configuration.